 Some, like Blue Star Creeper (Laurentia fluviatilis), which has tiny green foliage, bear up to heavy foot traffic.
 Creeping Jenny (Convolvulus arvensis) has an extensive root system that makes it quick to spread and tough to kill.
 That’s a good thing if you’re looking for a tough turf alternative but a problem if it creeps into beds where you don’t want it.

 Besides being good creepers, many ground-hugging perennial herbs are often nicely scented, hardy under foot traffic, and even edible.
 These include chamomile (Chamaemelum nobile), which has fern-like foliage and white flowers with yellow centers; Corsican mint (Mentha requienii), which thrives in shade, exudes a minty smell when trod upon, and is edible; and various thymes (Woolly, Red, Prostrate), which feature dainty flowers and work well between pavers or as a low mounding carpet.

-Creeping perennials cost $6-$10/plant.
-A 15-foot-by-20-foot area with plants 2 inches apart (for instant density) requires 300 plants.
+Creeping perennials cost $6 to $10 per plant.
+A 15-foot-by-20-foot area with plants two inches apart (for instant density) requires 300 plants.
 But if you’re patient enough to wait a year or so for them to spread, you can buy fewer plants and space them 12 inches apart.

 Clover: Although clover has gotten a bad rap as a weed, it’s actually not a weed at all.
 In fact, a clover lawn (or, for high-traffic areas, a clover-grass mix) has many advantages.
 Sweet-scented, inexpensive, and quite durable, white clover (Trifolium repens) grows in any kind of soil, stays green even during low-water periods, and feels lovely underfoot.